yyjhao/docSum/report/report.md

 be helpful for such processes.

-In this paper, we propose a novel automatic document summarization algorithm called SenRank.
-We model an article as a graph of continuous floating ideas expressed through sentences.
-Consequently, the overlap of words between sentences  is able to signify their relations.
-With the aid of co-reference, we run PageRank  on such graph and aggregate top few sentences as a summary.
+In this paper, we propose a novel automatic document summarization algorithm called _SenRank_.
+In short, SenRank treats the article as a graph of ideas and uses PageRank on sentences to extract main text.
-Additionally, we remove  some sentences which have overlap with others to achieve a succinct summary.

 Then we use the ROUGE(Recall-Oriented Understudy for Gisting Evalution) toolkit to test SenRank.
 The results show that the quality of generated summary by SenRank is reasonably good.

 # Formulation